operating-systems-2018/notes/assignment00/readme.md

 * Create a shell script, which will take the file to spell, and by using the dictionary, print to the standard output words that contain mistakes.

-Use pipeline to solve the problem.
+You may want to use pipeline to solve the problem.

-Use this link to get an assignment.
+Use [this link](https://classroom.github.com/a/DQ4CsrXs) to start with an assignment.

 Refer to [this tutorial](https://github.com/operating-systems-2018/notes/blob/master/asgmnt_tutorial.md) on how to create a team with one member (you!) and a repository for your team will be created automatically.